fenago/machine-learning/lab_guides/lab_4.md

 sentence with a high score such as 0.9 gets classified as happy.
 For the dog/cat/bird problem, three continuous perceptrons will return three different scores, and the prediction will be given by the classifier that gives the image the highest score.
-We’ll learn continuous logistic classifiers later in this book.
+We’ll learn continuous logistic classifiers later in this course.

 ## 4.8 Summary